≡ Menu

 Now…

-Rumor has it that this is not the smartest of breeds, and you might want to keep checking on where he is before you do things like lock a door or start your car.
-And we hate saying things like this because we know that there are a ton of Birman cat owners who are going to disagree with us here on this one, which is why… we’re only going to say that this is a “rumor” it’s not confirmed, and your Birman could be a total genius!
+Rumor has it that this is not the smartest of breeds, and you might want to keep checking where he is before you lock a door or start your car.
+And we hate saying stuff like this because we know that there are a ton of Birman cat owners who are going to disagree with us here on this one, which is why… we’re only going to say that this is a “rumor” it’s not confirmed, and your Birman could be a total genius!

-That you Birman will be inquisitive and loving, and he will appear under your feet whenever you are trying to do something important… So, if you love having a cat that will just love to follow you all over the place, then this may just be the cat that you’re looking for.
+You, Birman, will be curious and loving, and he will appear under your feet whenever you are trying to do something important… So, if you love having a cat that will love to follow you all over the place, this may just be the cat you’re looking for.

-Although this this is a favorite among families and breeders everywhere; it is not a traditionally healthy pet.
-They are prone to suffering from a few medical conditions including:
+Although this is a favorite among families and breeders everywhere, it is not a traditionally healthy pet.
+They are prone to suffering from a few medical conditions, including:

-• Feline hypertrophic cardiomyopathy which is a potentially fatal heart condition.
+• Feline hypertrophic cardiomyopathy is a potentially fatal heart condition.

 • Corneal Dermoid is an irritating eye condition they suffer from and requires surgical correction.

-• Spongiform Degeneration is also a high risk for this breed, this is a degenerative condition of the nervous system that can also be fatal.
+• Spongiform Degeneration is also a high risk for this breed, a degenerative nervous system condition that can also be fatal.

-• Immune deficiency thymic aplasia – another disease that is potentially fatal if left untreated.
+• Immune deficiency thymic aplasia is another potentially fatal disease if left untreated.

 No, of course not.
-But it should be noted that many of the conditions that can affect a Birman cat as they grow older can be quite expensive to treat.
-Which is why it may make sense for some folks to “hedge” their bet by deciding to purchase a pet insurance policy so that if anything does happen to their Burmese Goddess, they won’t be on the “hook” for 100% of her medical bills.
+However, it should be noted that many conditions affecting Birman cats as they grow older can be expensive.
+This is why it may make sense for some folks to “hedge” their bet by purchasing a pet insurance policy so they won’t be on the “hook” for 100% of their medical bills if anything happens to their Burmese Goddess.

 { 1 comment… add one }